Dynamical stability and filamentary instability in holographic conductors: Background

 \section{Background}

 In this section, we briefly review the holographic conductor in the D3-D7 model with no baryon charge density.
-We show the phase diagram for the conducting phase and the insulating phase with respect to the external electric field and temperature of heat bath.
-We also discuss the multi-valuedness of the current and the quark condensate for a given electric field and temperature.
+We show the phase diagram for the conducting and insulating phases with respect to the external electric field and temperature of the heat bath.
+We also discuss the multivaluedness of the current and quark condensate for a given electric field and temperature.
 In addition, we show the behavior of the effective temperature near the phase boundary.